Last Updated on January 29, 2024 by Electricalvolt

 7. Increased Resistance Due to Skin Effect :

-The current tends to flow at the outer surface of the conductor with an increased frequency.
-This phenomenon is known as SKIN EFFECT.
+The current tends to flow at the outer surface of the conductor with an increased frequency, a phenomenon known as the SKIN EFFECT.
 The harmonic current has a higher frequency and flows at the outer surface of the conductor.

 As a result, the effective area of the conductor gets reduced, and the resistance of the conductor gets increased because the resistance is inversely proportional to the cross-section area of the conductor.
 The higher resistance leads to higher copper loss( I2R Loss).